-This clever educational toy is a motorised caterpillar head which has blinking eyes and sound, and lights up.
+This clever educational toy is a motorised caterpillar head.
+It has blinking eyes and sound, and it lights up.
 There are a further eight caterpillar segments that connect to the caterpillar head and move in different directions.

-The goal is to use the right segments to make the code-a-pillar correctly reach the destination target.
+The goal is to use the right segments to make the caterpillar correctly reach the destination target.
 The package comes with two destination targets.

 You can buy add-on segments which can add to the playing life of the toy.
-They are not necessary for your child to enjoy the toy and therer is enough out of the box to keep them happy.
-But the add on segments are quite reasonably priced and may extend the life of the toy to your child as they get used to it.
+They are not necessary for your child to enjoy the toy and there is enough out of the box to keep them happy.
+But the add on segments are quite reasonably priced and may extend the life of the toy to your child as problem solve.